Brad Warner

-Brad Warner (born March 5, 1964) is an American Sōtō Zen monk, author, blogger, documentarian and punk rock bass guitarist.
+Brad Warner (born March 5, 1964) is an American Sōtō Zen teacher, author, blogger, documentarian and punk rock bass guitarist.

 Biography

 Brad Warner was born in Hamilton, Ohio, in 1964.
 His family traveled for his father's job and Warner spent some time in Nairobi, Kenya, but grew up mainly near Akron, Ohio, and attended Kent State University.
 As a teenager Warner got into the music of the 1980s and hardcore punk, and a friend of his took him to a show by Zero Defex.
 He auditioned for and joined the band after finding out they needed a bass guitarist.
-He began practicing Zen Buddhism under his first teacher, Tim McCarthy.
-Warner later studied with Gyomay Kubose.
+He agreed to write articles for SuicideGirls, an online soft porn site but stopped after a few years.

-He has played with Dimentia 13.
+Warner has played with Dimentia 13.
 After the financial failure of his Dimentia 13 albums, Warner got a job in Japan with the JET Programme, and then later in 1994 with Tsuburaya Productions, the company behind Ultraman.
 Warner played the roles of various foreigners in their programs.
-While in Japan, he met and trained with Gudo Wafu Nishijima, a student of Rempo Niwa Zenji, who ordained him as a priest and named him as his dharma heir in 2000.

-He agreed to write articles for SuicideGirls, an online soft porn site but stopped after a few years.

 In 2007 he directed the documentary film Cleveland’s Screaming, which depicts the punk rock scene in Akron and Cleveland in the 1980s.